Gimli Industrial Park Airport: Incidents and accidents

+Gimli Glider

 In 1983, the airport became famous when a Boeing 767 (C-GAUN) of Air Canada ran out of fuel over southern Manitoba and successfully glided to a landing at Gimli Motorsports Park.
 There were no serious injuries.
 The aircraft in the incident became popularly referred to as the Gimli Glider.

+DHC-4 crash

 Three people were killed on August 27, 1992 when a NewCal Aviation turbine-modified de Havilland Canada DHC-4 Caribou they were aboard crashed on the airfield during climb-out after a short take-off from the airport.
 The aircraft nosed sharply up, arced right and nosed into the ground.
 Although there was no explosion, a fire started and consumed the aircraft's remains.
 The cause was listed as failure to deactivate the plane's gust lock control in the cockpit, which was interlocked into the throttles when the plane was powered by radial piston engines.
 This feature was defeated in the plane's conversion to turboprop.